LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 ## How to run
 You can access original dataset here: https://www.kaggle.com/c/understanding_cloud_organization/data
-Resized datasets with pseudo-labels and different resolutions are not released yet.

 To run the pipeline with a configuration file from the project root folder:
 ```